-The grounds are open from 9 am to 6 pm and you can check out this site for all the info you need.
+The grounds are open from 9:00 AM to 6:00 PM (with other areas open at 6:00 AM and closing at 8:00 PM or so) and you can check out this site for all the info you need.
 There are multiple buildings and structures that make up The Lavra and all are must-sees.
 They are easily divided into two areas: the upper Lavra and the lower Lavra.

 The Upper Lavra

 Owned by the government, this is home to several churches and museums.
 The admission fee of 30 UAH (about $1USD) gives visitors access to many of these structures, but some require an additional fee.
 One of these is the iconic Great Bell Tower which you can pay another 30 UAH (if you don't have proof you're a student, it's more) to climb for a stunning view of the entire area.
 If you visit this section around 4:30 PM or 5:00 PM, you can be up there when the ring the bells.
 It's deafening, but amazing (and that view is just killer).

 The heart of this area is the Dormition Cathedral (also called the Church of the Assumption and the Uspensky Cathedral).
 Make sure you also check out the Museum of Historical Treasures where you can see all sorts of precious jewelry and metalwork, including a collection of Scythian gold.